TEAMuP-dev/pyharp/README.md

 All four share the same structure: a `ModelCard`, a `process_fn`, and a `gr.Blocks` block which passes lists of input and output components to `build_endpoint`.
 Start from whichever template matches your media types.

 In order to run an app, you will need to install its corresponding dependencies, including `gradio` and `pyharp`.
-For example, to install the dependences for our [pitch shifter](https://github.com/TEAMuP-dev/pyharp/tree/main/examples/pitch_shifter) example:
+For example, to install the dependencies for our [pitch shifter](examples/pitch_shifter) example:

 ```bash
 pip install -r examples/pitch_shifter/requirements.txt